Animal Control & Rescue Services

 Deceased Stray/Wild Animals

-Stray or wil animals that are less than 100 lbs in size are collected by animal control during regular business hours.
+Stray or wild animals that are less than 100 lbs in size are collected by animal control during regular business hours.
 Just give us a call, and an ACO will respond as soon as possible.
+If over 100 lbs, and in the City right-of-way, please contact the Bryant Public Works at 501-943-0999.

 All areas in which animals are kept shall be cleaned regularly.
 Owners of animals that defecate on public or private property without the owner's permission are required to remove the waste immediately.